jinnovation/resume/data.typ

             [
                 Drove early-stage evaluation and implementation of centralized, multi-tenant Ray infrastructure based on KubeRay;
             ],
             [
-                Led development of Backstage-based model governance
-                solution in preparation for the EU Digital Services Act;
-            ],
-            [
                 Defined general-availability roadmap for